 As long as you’re over the age of 21 and are covered by an acceptable insurance policy, you are not required to wear a helmet in our state.

 For younger motorcyclists, helmets are mandatory, regardless of the level of your insurance policy.
 Once you hit the age of 21, all bets are off.
 You’re free to make your own decisions about your level of road safety.

 Why Should You Wear a Helmet?

-We’re not here to take away your personal freedom.
+We’re not here to take away your personal freedom, neither is the Florida Motorcycle Helmet Law.
 Many motorcyclists find wearing a helmet to be an impediment to their experience.
 Only 71% of motorcyclists across the US wore them in 2018.
 Those who don’t may think it takes away from part of the thrill of riding in the first place.
 That’s your decision to make.

 - Helmets prevent roughly 37% of motorcycle deaths